 If you require a scholarship, we have a form you can also submit which will be reviewed by our youth exchange committee for need, and will determine how much you can be awarded.

 4) Filing deadline will depend upon your country of choice’s application deadline date.
 A deposit of $500 must accompany the application forms.
+Other than Japan we only have two openings per country.
+If you wish a particular country you must get your application and deposit in ASAP.
 Balance will be due April 30.
 We will take applications as long as there are openings and with the approval of the Youth Exchange Chairman of the country with which you wish to exchange.

 Please go to our Country page.
+If you are from Northern California, going to Japan, there is no extra charge to fly you down from Sacramento to Los Angeles.
+If you wish to go to a European country, you will fly out of San Francisco directly to your European country, as this is not a group departure.
+Your flight tickets will be printed by our youth exchange travel agent.
 We accept students from all over the United States, particularly those who wish to participate in our Japanese program.
 If you are from a state other than California, and wish to go to Japan, there will be an additional charge to fly you from your home state to Los Angeles, California.
 This is so you can join our group leaving from Los Angeles International Airport.
-If you are from Northern California, going to Japan, there is no extra charge to fly you down from Sacramento to Los Angeles.
+You must make your own arrangements to be put up the night before your departure to Japan.
+You must also have made arrangements to be escorted to LAX for your departing flight to Japan as we do not have that ability.
+There will be no extra charge to fly you directly from your home state to one of our European countries.
 If going to Europe from a state other than California, our Youth Exchange travel agent will fly you directly out of your home state and back.
 There will be no extra charge to fly you directly from your home state to the country you wish to visit, if it is not Japan.
 This is because you will not be flying with a group.
 Your ticket will be issued by our Youth Exchange travel agent.

 What are the dates for visiting Europe and Japan?